Penelope1rose/watson-assistant-demo/README.md

 ### Upload documents
 - Scroll down and select `Upload document(s)`.
-- Click  `Drag and drop file here or click to select a file`, go to your cloned repo dir, and  `Open`  the JSON file in  `resources/Watson Assistant/watson-assistant-demo-skill.json`.
+- Go to your cloned repo directory, and  select all the PDF files in  `resources/Watson Discovery`.
--   Click the  `Upload`  button.
--
+- **Drag and drop** the files into Watson Discovery for ingestion.